 A developing or established research agenda in Public Administration, broadly defined.

 A record of, or potential for, publishing in top-tier journals and presses in relevant fields.

 Ability to teach core courses in the MPA program, and/or related courses.

 Ability to teach and mentor PhD students in Public Administration and Public Policy.

 Demonstrated excellence, or clear evidence of potential for excellence, in teaching.

 The UNR Department of Political Science is an energetic, collegial and exciting community of political scientists and public policy and public administration scholars with a deep commitment to excellence in research and teaching as well as to leadership in the Department, the University, and the diverse northern Nevada community.
 The Department is home to three graduate programs that confer MA, MPA and PhD degrees.
-The PhD includes an emphasis in Public Policy.
-The Department offers a BA in Political Science and coordinates the International Affairs major and minors in Latin American Studies, Asian Studies and Renewable Energy.
+The PhD includes emphases in Public Administration and Public Policy.
+The Department offers a BA in Political Science and coordinates the International Affairs major and minors in Latin American Studies, Asian Studies, and Renewable Energy.
 Faculty are linked with a variety of College and University-wide initiatives, such as the Cybersecurity Center and the Gender, Race and Identity Program.
 Additional information about the Department can be found at: https://www.unr.edu/political-science .

 College of Liberal Arts and University Information